-On each hero’s information screen, you’ll see a difficulty rating of one to three stars.
+Each hero has an information screen listing their abilities, plus a difficulty rating of one to three stars.
 This gives you an idea of how much effort it takes to understand the hero’s kit, but doesn’t always account for the character’s skill floor and ceiling.
 We expand on difficulty ratings below.

 As you’d expect, damage heroes (also known as “DPS,” or damage per second) are responsible for securing kills.
 They’re generally a bit fragile (low-health heroes are often called “squishy”), but do the bulk of the team’s damage.

-Ashe is the newest hero at the time of writing.
-She’s an outlaw who has the unique ability to aim down the sights on her rifle.
+Ashe is an outlaw who has the unique ability to aim down the sights on her rifle.
 Doing so grants extra damage, but reduces the rate of fire.

 As Ashe, you also have access to a Coach Gun that knocks enemies (and you) away.
 Her Dynamite lets you burn enemies over time and scare them away, as you can shoot the explosive to blow it up early.
 Ashe’s Omnic sidekick B.O.B. joins the fray when she uses her ultimate.

 Difficulty: Medium.
-Ashe has a variety of situation abilities that take some getting used to, but her method of doing damage is pretty straightforward.
+Ashe has a variety of situational abilities that take some getting used to, but her method of doing damage is pretty straightforward.